The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

-As demonstrated in \cite{Syr19a, Syr19b} solitary caustics can be considered as new experimental support of the general versatility of the caustic theory in describing different physical phenomena, not only in collisionless systems of particles but also when the inter-particle interaction and the interaction with external fields in viscous media are strong.
-Further on we show that under SATP conditions, the generation of solitary density waves in strongly coupled one component Coulomb systems of particles is possible, when the energy losses caused by air viscosity can be compensated by the energy contribution of the a.c. electric field in the trap.
+As demonstrated in Refs. \cite{Syr19b, Syr19c} solitary caustics can be considered as new experimental support of the general versatility of the caustic theory in describing different physical phenomena, not only in collisionless systems of particles but also when the inter-particle interaction and the interaction with external fields in viscous media are strong.
+Further, we show that the generation of solitary density waves in strongly coupled one component Coulomb systems of particles is possible under SATP conditions, when the energy losses caused by air viscosity can be compensated by the energy contribution of the a.c. electric field in the trap.

+Ref. \cite{Lin19} reports on propagation of compressional shocks in two-dimensional (2D) dusty plasmas.
+Molecular dynamics (MD) simulations \cite{Hos15} performed under various conditions are used to explain the physical phenomena involved.